Osedea/angular-osd-upload/README.md

 ### Configuring the Service

-All of your resources can be generated from a single configuration file.
-This is done through the `UploadConfigProvider`.
+The upload service can be configured using the `UploadConfigProvider`.
 Here's an example configuration:

 ```
 (function() {